-Examples of jobs you may be qualified for after completion of this program: Small Business Owner 25.63/hr Learn the ins and outs of developing a sewn product from concept to consumer in this entrepreneurial program.
+Examples of jobs you may be qualified for after completion of this program: Small Business Owner Learn the ins and outs of developing a sewn product from concept to consumer in this entrepreneurial program.
 Turn ideas into your entrepreneurial sewn product business.
 Learn aspects of the sewn products business; develop a feasibility and marketing plan related to a conceptual product; sewn product manufacturing in industrial and home-based environments, and preparation for employment in the clothing construction industry.
 Classes are free.
 Sign up for an orientation at sdcce.edu Requires completion of three courses: CLTX 651 Sewn Product Business I CLTX 652 Sewn Product Business II CLTX 653 Sewn Product Business III Sewn Product Business I (CLTX 651)This course takes the student from sewn product concept to consumer.
 A feasibility plan will be created to see if the student's entrepreneurial idea has merit as a sewn product business venture.
 Instruction in employment preparation for either the global sewn product industry or for starting a sewn product business venture will be included.
-To find classes, use sdcce.edu/services/registration-enrollment.
+This course will only be offered Online or Hybrid To find classes, use sdcce.edu/services/ registration-enrollment.
 Sewn Product Business II Orientation is required prior to enrollment.
 (CLTX 652) This course is designed for the student to acquire entry level proficiency in a sewn product manufacturing and production environment, with an emphasis on sustainability concerns.
 Production techniques on industrial and home sewing equipment will be used in the classroom.
 Skills addressed will include technical design, costing, sourcing, garment specifications and order of operations for production.
 Instruction in employment preparation for either the global sewn product industry or for starting a sewn product business venture will be included.
-Course is not offered fall 2021 semester Sewn Product Business III Orientation is required piror to enrollment.
-Visit sdcce.edu to sign up for an orientation (CLTX 654) This course helps the student comprehend how to market sewn products to the consumer.
+Class is free.
+This course will only be offered Online or Hybrid.
+Sewn Product Business III Orientation is required piror to enrollment.
+Visit sdcce.edu to sign up for an orientation (CLTX 653) This course helps the student comprehend how to market sewn products to the consumer.
 A marketing plan will be created.
 Instruction in employment preparation for either the global sewn product industry or for starting a sewn product business venture will be included.
 Class is free.